-B.3.
-C.3Responsibility
+B.3 C.3 Responsibility

-- B.3.1 The Testing Authority has responsibility for ensuring, when possible, that the DCO has any information necessary to conduct a Sample Collection Session with an Athlete who is a Minor.
-This includes confirming wherever necessary that the organiser of the Eventobtains the necessary parental consent for Testing any participating Athlete who is a Minor. - B.3.2 The DCO has responsibility for Sample collection.
+The Testing Authority has responsibility for ensuring, when possible, that the DCO has any information necessary to conduct a Sample Collection Session with an Athlete who is a Minor.
+This includes confirming wherever necessary that the organiser of the Event obtains the necessary parental consent for Testing any participating Athlete who is a Minor.

-B.4.
-C.4Requirements
+B.4 C.4 Requirements

-- B.4.1 C.4.1All aspects of notification and Sample collection for Athletes who are Minors shall be carried out in accordance with the standard notification and Sample collection procedures unless modifications are necessary due to the Athlete being a Minor. - B.4.2 C.4.2 In planning or arranging Sample collection, the Sample Collection Authority and DCO shall consider whether there will be any Sample collection for Athletes who are Minors that may require modifications to the standard procedures for notification or Sample collection. - B.4.3 C.4.3 The DCO and the Sample Collection Authority and the DCO shall have the authority to make modifications as the situation requires when possible and as long as such modifications will not compromise the identity, security or integrity of the Sample.
-All such modifications shall be documented. - B.4.4 C.4.4Athletes who are Minors should be notified in the presence of an adultAthlete representative (who is not a Minor) in addition to the DCO/Chaperone, and may choose to be accompanied by a representative throughout the entire Sample Collection Session.
+- C.4.1 B.4.1 All aspects of notification and Sample collection for Athletes who are Minors shall be carried out in accordance with the standard notification and Sample collection procedures unless modifications are necessary due to the Athlete being a Minor. - C.4.2 B.4.2 In planning or arranging Sample collection, the Sample Collection Authority and DCO shall consider whether there will be any Sample collection for Athletes who are Minors that may require modifications to the standard procedures for notification or Sample collection. - C.4.3 B.4.3 The DCO and the Sample Collection Authority shall have the authority to make modifications as the situation requires when possible and as long as such modifications will not compromise the identity, security or integrity of the Sample.
+All such modifications shall be documented.

+C.4.4 B.4.4 Athletes who are Minors should be notified in the presence of an adult Athlete representative (who is not a Minor) in addition to the DCO/Chaperone, and may choose to be accompanied by a representative throughout the entire Sample Collection Session.
 The representative shall not witness the passing of a urine Sample unless requested to do so by the Minor.
 The objective is to ensure that the DCO is observing the Sample provision correctly.
 Even if the Minor declines a representative, the Sample Collection Authority, DCO or ChaperoneDCO, as applicable, shall consider whether another third party ought to be present during notification of and/or collection of the Sample from the Athlete.

-- B.4.5 Should an Athlete who is a Minor decline to have a representative present during the collection of a Sample, this shall be clearly documented by the DCO.
-This does not invalidate the Test, but shall be recorded. - B.4.6 C.4.5The DCO shall determine who (in addition to the Sample Collection Personnel) may be present during the collection of a Sample from an Athlete who is a Minor, namely ain addition to a representative of the DCO/Chaperone who shall be present.
-A representative of the Minor to observe themay be present during Sample Collection.
-Sessionprovision (including observing the DCO when the Minor is passing the urine Sample, but not directly observing the passing of the urine Sample unless requested to do so by the Minor) and the.
-The DCO's/Chaperone's representative, to shall only observe the DCO/Chaperone when a Minor is passing a urine Sample, but without the representative and shall not directly observingobserve the passing of the Sample unless requested to directly observe the DCO/Chaperone when a Minor is passing a urine Sample, but without the representative and shall not directly observingobserve the passing of the Sample unless requested by the Minor to do so.
+B.4.5 Should an Athlete who is a Minor decline to have a representative present during the collection of a Sample, this shall be clearly documented by the DCO.
+This does not invalidate the Test, but shall be recorded.

+C.4.5 B.4.6 The DCO shall determine who (in addition to the Sample Collection Personnel) may be present during the collection of a Sample from an Athlete who is a Minor, namely a representative of the Minor to observe the provision of the Sample Collection Session (including observing the DCO when the Minor is passing the urine Sample, but not directly observing the passing of the urine Sample unless requested to do so by the Minor) and the DCO's/Chaperone's representative, to observe the DCO/Chaperone passing when a Minor is a urine Sample, but without the DCO's/Chaperone's representative directly observing the passing of the Sample unless requested by the Minor to do so.
+A representative of the DCO/Chaperone shall be present.